40 years of history

 2000-04: JAM in South Africa and (South) Sudan

-JAM starts drilling wells in South Africa and feeding schoolchildren.
-JAM also launches its first projects in Sudan (now South Sudan).
-The number of children fed daily rises to 111,613.
-Start of cooperation between JAM and the World Food Program.
+JAM begins drilling wells in South Africa and providing meals to schoolchildren.
+At the same time, the organization launches its first projects in Sudan (now South Sudan).
+The number of children receiving daily meals rises to 111,613 marking the start of JAM’s cooperation with the World Food Programme.

 2000-2004